redux-orm/redux-orm/README.md

 redux-orm
 ===============

-Use a simple ORM to manage and query your entity state trees, so you can write your reducers like this:
+A simple ORM to manage and query your state trees, so you can write your reducers like this:

 ```javascript